Skip to content

 Cold-brew goes well with most coffees but it has a particular affinity with crisp and bittersweet flavors, which is why I would recommend trying it with our Indonesian coffee.
 The delicate flavor of these beans gives off a rich aroma and a sweet, mellow taste.

-However, if you are looking for something more complex for your cold brew then I also recommend our Premium Blend.
+However, if you are looking for something more complex for your cold brew then I also recommend our Hokkaido Blend.
 It has a mellow body and sweet finish while you will recognize fruity and spicy notes with a rich chocolate aftertaste.

 Final Thoughts